roothide/Bootstrap/README.md

 # Bootstrap

 [![GitHub stars](https://img.shields.io/github/stars/RootHide/Bootstrap?style=social)](https://github.com/RootHide/Bootstrap/stargazers)

-A full featured bootstrap for ios14.0-17.0, A8-A17,M1+M2. (currently tested on ios15.0~ios17.0)
+A full featured bootstrap for iOS 14.0-17.0 A8-A17 & M1+M2.
+(Currently only tested tested on versions 15.0-17.0)

+##### *WARNING:* By using this software, you take full responsibility for what you do with it.
+Any modification to your device may cause irreparable damage to your device.
+The Bootstrap currently does not work on iOS 17.0 for A15+ devices.

 ## Building

-You'll need MacOS to build, as you require Xcode Command Line Tools.
-If you don't have Xcode installed, you can install the Command Line Tools by itself by running `xcode-select --install`.
+You'll need MacOS to build, as you require Xcode.
+Simply having Xcode Command Line Tools is not sufficient.

+You will need Homebrew installed.
+If you don't have Homebrew installed, run the following command: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

- 1. Update your theos to the this
+ 1. Update your Theos to the RootHide build

-    ```bash -c "$(curl -fsSL https://raw.githubusercontent.com/roothide/theos/master/bin/install-theos)"```
+    `bash -c "$(curl -fsSL https://raw.githubusercontent.com/roothide/theos/master/bin/install-theos)"`

     This build of Theos is consistently updated.

+ 2. Install make

+    `brew install make`

+ 3. Clone the GitHub repository and enter directory

+    `git clone https://github.com/RootHide/Bootstrap/ && cd Bootstrap`

- 2. Build `Bootstrap.tipa`
+ 4. Build `Bootstrap.tipa`

-    ```make package```
+    `gmake -j$(sysctl -n hw.ncpu) package`

- 3. Transfer `Bootstrap.tipa` from `./packages/` to your device and install it with TrollStore!
+ 5. Transfer `Bootstrap.tipa` from `./packages/` to your device and install it with TrollStore!

 ## Usage

+The latest version of TrollStore is required as the bootstrap is built around the CoreTrust bug.
+Developer mode will need to be enabled to use this bootstrap.
+Follow [this guide](https://docs.expo.dev/guides/ios-developer-mode/) to enable developer mode.
+If you do not see the option to enable developer mode, you may need to first try sideloading an application (use AltStore or Sideloadly) and the option to enable developer mode will appear.

 Once you open the Bootstrap app, press Bootstrap.
 This will install the necessary apps and files.
+You need to reboot to be able to uninstall the bootstrap.

 You can add various sources to Sileo or Zebra, and install tweaks.
 You may need to convert tweaks to be Bootstrap compatible.